 “[The] metaverse intertwines numerous themes and concepts that are already being pursued and those on the horizon, such as data utilisation, digital twins, virtual realities, and artificial intelligence,” explained Tiia Joki, development manager at the City of Tampere.
 “Hence, the concept is now prominently emerging.
 For us, the metaverse is not merely a virtual realm, but a continually evolving digital environment seamlessly integrated into the real city.”

 Finland’s Ulko-Tammio is a to-go destination for those who want to ditch their smartphones and enjoy the moment.Annika Ruohonen

 Okay, so this technically isn't a city – but it's definitely worth a mention!
-Located some 30 kilometres off the town of Hamina and described as “the jewel of the Eastern Gulf of Finland”, the island of Ulko-Tammio has set itself a goal to become the world’s first phone-free tourist destination.
-The island aims to urge holidaymakers to switch off their smart devices and fully enjoy what Mother Nature has to offer.
+Located some 30 kilometres off the town of Hamina and described as “the jewel of the Eastern Gulf of Finland”, the island of Ulko-Tammio set itself a goal to become the world’s first phone-free tourist destination last summer.
+The island aimed to urge holidaymakers to switch off their smart devices and fully enjoy what Mother Nature has to offer.

 According to travel and medical professionals, the “digital detox” initiative is beneficial in many ways.
 For example, it can help people to focus on genuine experiences, boost mood and improve overall wellbeing, as well as help to relieve symptoms of anxiety and depression.